Power50015/consult-bootstrap-4-team-template/README.md

 ## INTRODUCTION & FEATURE

-InteractiveAgency is a Creative & Modern One Page Template is a perfect template for Business Startups, web studio and creative agencies.
+Creative & Modern One Page Template is a perfect template for Business Startups, web studio and creative agencies.
 Responsive based on bulma.
 This is one page for placing your information.
 All files and code has been well organized and nicely commented for easy to customize.